Sinamirshahi/stockfuzzymodeling/README.md

 ## Easy way

-You can directly run the jupyter notebook on Google Colab engine by using this like:
+You can directly fork this repository on Google Colab engine by using this link:

 [Run on Colab](https://colab.research.google.com/github/Sinamirshahi/stockfuzzymodeling/blob/main/before_new_year.ipynb)